Keyboard shortcuts

 Summary: The PTO-MLIR compiler ptoas is the Ascend NPU’s cube-path lowering tool.
 It verifies the input MLIR against its own dialect rules, but it does not re-verify the output of its own PlanMemoryPass — the pass that assigns every tile a byte range in UB, L1, L0A/L0B/L0C, and FB.
 Once placement is done, bad placements survive all the way to codegen.
 This chapter builds a small Rust crate, pto_to_rust, that rebuilds ptoas’s stage-2 plan as a typed Rust value, runs six safety checks against it, and reports violations back with the original .acl.pto file as the locus.
 It is demonstrated end-to-end on two real hand-written smoke kernels that ptoas 0.26 accepts with rc=0 but whose kernels would silently corrupt data on-device.

 Versions used throughout this chapter: ptoas 0.26 (CANN 8.5.0, installed at /usr/local/bin/ptoas-bin/ptoas on the Ascend 910B2 test host), pto_to_rust 0.1.0 (tag pto_checks, commit f41b29b1), rustc 1.91.0-nightly (f34ba774c 2025-08-03).
 All numeric results reproduce exactly on these versions; newer ptoas builds may shift placement decisions and therefore the specific byte offsets reported.
+The flag names quoted below are ptoas 0.26’s; pto-diff --from-pto auto-selects the right flags for the installed ptoas (§10.3.5).

 10.1 Why ptoas Needs an External Oracle